What Is Catharsis Psychology?

 Conversely, there is evidence that emotional expression can produce psychological, social, and even physical benefits.
 Many experts, though, believe that certain forms of emotional expression are maladaptive.
 For example, it is thought that individuals who express anger in aggressive ways may exacerbate their feelings.
 Finding the right types of outlets for your emotions may help you experience the release associated with catharsis.

-Emotional catharsis methods
+Emotional and psychological catharsis methods

 There are many ways to discharge emotions or experience catharsis.
 The following examples are broad categories, each of which can include many ways to achieve emotional catharsis.